Advice is funny. Sometimes? Sometimes it comes along when you aren’t even looking for it. Here’s the best advice I never gave.

-We’ve been spending a lot of time together and somehow I’m getting smarter.
+They are home for the summer with freshman year behind them and somewhere along the way I started getting smarter.
 Lately, I’ve had two pairs of big blue eyes hanging on my every word to hear my best advice.

 In the middle of one of my soapbox lectures, one of the twins interrupted, “Mom….umm…..excuse me…., Mom.”